 A personal loan is no doubt easy to get, provided you are an existing customer of the bank or your credit score is high.
 If not the bank will first verify your income status, employment

 conditions and other factors and only then sanction the loan, as it is an unsecured loan.
-There are chances that you may be charged a higher interest rate if you don’t match the bank’s criteria.
+There are chances that you may be charged a higher gold loan interest rates if you don’t match the bank’s criteria.

 As compared to this, a gold loan is easier to get since it is a secured loan.
 If your gold meets the bank’s standards, it is almost a guarantee that you will get the loan.
 A low credit